DeepDataDiver/GetAndCleanDataProject/CodeBook.md

 -std(): Standard deviation
 -meanFreq(): Weighted average of the frequency components to obtain a mean frequency

-Features are normalized and bounded within [-1,1]
+Each feature bellow is normalized and bounded within [-1,1]
-Each feature representas a 16-digits decimal number with 15 precision digits
+Each feature represents a 16-digits decimal number with 15 precision digits

 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''